 Accreditation.
 The School of Architecture offers two separately accredited professional degree programs.
 The Bachelor of Architecture degree, B.Arch., is accredited by the NAAB.
-The Bachelor of Architectural Engineering degree, B.Arch.E., is accredited by the Accreditation Board for Engineering and Technology (ABET) as an engineering program.
+The Bachelor of Architectural Engineering degree, B.Arch.E., is accredited by the Accreditation Board for Engineering and Technol-ogy (ABET) as an engineering program.
 Both programs require a minimum of five years of study to complete.

-In the United States, most state architectural registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
-The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes two types of degrees: the Bachelor of Architecture and the Master of Architecture.
-A program may be granted a five-year, three-year, or twoyear term of accreditation, depending on its degree of conformance with established educational standards.
+In the United States, most state

+registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
+The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
+A program may be granted a six-year, three-year, or two-year term of accreditation, depending on the extent of its conformance with established educational standards.